Cretors: 1880s through 1890s

-Charles Cretors was originally from Lebanon, Ohio, but eventually made his way to Decatur, Illinois, where he opened a bakery and eventually a confectionery shop.
+Charles Cretors (1852-1934) was originally from Lebanon, Ohio, but eventually made his way to Decatur, Illinois, where he opened a bakery and eventually a confectionery shop.
 He purchased a peanut roaster for his shop to broaden his product line to include freshly roasted peanuts.
 Not satisfied with the new machine, he redesigned it for better function.
 He moved to Chicago seeking success by selling his new machine.
-He purchased a vendors license to test his machine in front of his shop.
+He purchased a vendor's license to test his machine in front of his shop.
 The license, dated December 2, 1885, marks the inception of C. Cretors & Co.

 The new roaster was driven by a small steam engine, which automated the roasting process.
 By 1893, Cretors had created a steam powered machine that could roast peanuts as well as popcorn in oil.
 Cretors' machine design offered several advantages over the hand-operated process.
 Cretors’ machine became the first automated machine that could pop popcorn uniformly in its own seasonings.
 As a result, the product was uniform every time.
 Cretors applied for a patent on his automated peanut roaster and popcorn maker, which was granted in 1893.

 A chance meeting happened between Cretors and J. M. Savage, a traveling salesman who purchased a bag of roasted peanuts.
 Savage was intrigued with the new peanut roaster and offered to sell it in his territory.
 Cretors agreed to the proposal, and hired his first salesman.

 Charles Cretors took his new popcorn wagon to the Midway of Chicago's Columbian Exposition in 1893 and introduced the new corn product.
 After a trial period where Cretors gave away samples of his new popcorn product, people lined up to purchase bags of the hot, buttered popcorn.
 The smell of roasting peanuts and of hot buttered corn being popped in its seasoning before the buyers' attracted attention and sales.